List of members of the House of Representatives of the Netherlands, 2010–2012

-Composition of the House after the 2010 Dutch general election:

-Between 17 June 2010 and 19 September 2012, 176 representatives filled the 150 seats of the House of Representatives, the lower house of the States-General of the Netherlands.
-Gerdi Verbeet was elected Speaker of the House of Representatives for this period.
+Between 17 June 2010 and 19 September 2012, 176 individuals served as representatives in the House of Representatives, the 150-seat lower house of the States-General of the Netherlands.
+After the general election of 9 June 2010, 150 members were elected and installed at the start of the term.
+There were 33 replacements during the term, some of them temporary.
+Gerdi Verbeet was re-elected Speaker of the House of Representatives for this period.

-The members were elected at the general election of 9 June 2010.
-After the election, the First Rutte cabinet was formed for this term, consisting of People's Party for Freedom and Democracy (VVD, 31 seats) and Christian Democratic Appeal (CDA, 21 seats), supported by Party for Freedom (PVV, 24 seats).
+After the election, the first Rutte cabinet was formed for this term, consisting of People's Party for Freedom and Democracy (VVD, 31 seats) and Christian Democratic Appeal (CDA, 21 seats), supported by Party for Freedom (PVV, 24 seats).
 The opposition consisted of Labour Party (PvdA, 30 seats), Socialist Party (SP, 15 seats), Democrats 66 (D66, 10 seats), GroenLinks (GL, 10 seats), Christian Union (CU, 5 seats), Reformed Political Party (SGP, 2 seats) and Party for the Animals (PvdD, 2 seats).

-Hero Brinkman, Marcial Hernandez and Wim Kortenoeven left the PVV and continued as independents (GKH), changing the number of seats of the PVV.
-Jhim van Bemmel also left the PVV on 6 July 2012, but this fell entirely in recess, so never materialised.
-Replacements were supplied from their party lists, so the resignation of individual members did not change the balance of power in the House of Representatives.
+During the term, three member switcheds their parliamentary group affiliation, changing the party composition of the House of Representatives.
+(Note: Resignations generally do not affect the balance of power, as replacements are appointed from the party list) Hero Brinkman, Marcial Hernandez and Wim Kortenoeven left the PVV in 2012.
+Brinkman continued as a single independent member, while Kortenoeven and Hernandez formed a group together Jhim van Bemmel also left the PVV on 6 July 2012, but this fell entirely in recess, so the change never materialised.